sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-automl-model/cp-aibus-dar-swagger-automl-model.md

     !![Training Job Endpoint](png-files/job-endpoint.png)

-2. In the text area, replace the parameter value for `datasetId` with the ID of your dataset that you have created in [Use the AutoML Model Template to Upload Data to Data Attribute Recommendation with Swagger UI](cp-aibus-dar-swagger-automl-upload).
+2. In the text area, replace the parameter value for `datasetId` with the ID of your dataset that you have created in [Use an AutoML Dataset Schema to Upload Training Data to Data Attribute Recommendation](cp-aibus-dar-swagger-automl-upload).
 Replace the parameter value for `modelTemplateId` with `188df8b2-795a-48c1-8297-37f37b25ea00`.
 Finally, replace the parameter value `modelName` with your model name, `automl_tutorial_model`, for example.
-Leave the parameter value for `businessBlueprintId` empty.
+Delete the `businessBlueprintId` line from the **Request body**.
 Click **Execute** to create the training job.

     !![Training Job Execute](png-files/job-execute.png)